 We have committed to donate an oyster for every Atlantic Edge t shirt we sell from our shop – buy a tee, help restore the native oyster.

 A key part of our business and why we originally started the farm was to support Native Oyster Restoration.
-The slow growing Naive oyster (Ostrea edulis) were once the mainstay of our historic local oyster fishery and we are working to bring back stocks with fishermen and conservationists.
+The slow growing Naive oyster (Ostrea edulis) were once the mainstay of our historic local Pembrokeshire Oyster fishery and we are working to bring back stocks with fishermen and conservationists.
 By growing native oysters we contribute to wild stocks by supplying oysters for restocking and hosting researchers.
 The oysters on the farm do their bit by spawning each summer – each oyster can produce 1.5 million larvae which at our stocking levels equates to 150 billion larvae released from the farm every year.